Best Practices for Parcel Returns

 Offering a simple and convenient returns policy is almost a requirement when it comes to customer acquisition and retention and is much more critical to your bottom line than you may have realized.

 We can help.
-As the largest non-retail Authorized Reseller of UPS ground and express shipping services, Worldwide Express can guide you on how to implement and support an effective returns policy.
+As part of the largest non-retail Authorized Reseller of UPS ground and express parcel shipping services, Worldwide Express can guide you on how to implement and support an effective returns policy.
 And UPS has convenient solutions for parcel returns to keep your customers satisfied at prices that fit your budget.

 You can be certain the Worldwide Express and UPS alliance is the right one for your customers and your budget.
 Get started with a custom shipping consultation today.